Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

       *The mapping is passed to the respective module for rendering.
       Check the syntax documentation of the respective module for its format.*
       There exists a special module `linuxfabrik.clf.import` that can be used to import a sequence of tasks from a different file.
-      For this special module, and the value should be a string containing the path to the file to load (instead of a mapping).
+      For this special module the value must be a string of the path to the file to load (instead of a mapping).

     - **`fact_name`**
       *Type*: string